The worst reactions to a cold call are boredom and complete disinterest.

 4) “We just developed A, B, and C, and we’re working on D through G next quarter.”

 Don’t ramble on about the details of your latest product upgrades if they’re not relevant to the customer.
 Similar to point #2, prospects only care about what’s in it for them, and if you can’t tell them exactly that, then you won’t be getting a callback.

 5) “Our product is easy to install, easy to manage, and will increase your lead generation by 200%”

 Avoid making unnecessarily huge claims about a product’s worth.
 Nothing worth doing is usually that easy, especially if the promise is a 200% increase.
 If a flip of a switch can cause that large of an increase, it’s probably too good to be true, or to last at any rate.
 Your eCommerce leads know this and they’ll see right through your big numbers.

 It’s easy for one of these phrases to slip into a cold call, but you can and should avoid them now that you know how to make a better cold call!

 Do you work with eCommerce companies?
-See how the etailinsights Growth Edition can supplement your lead generating efforts!
+See how etailinsights can supplement your lead-generating efforts!